ngthecoder/go_web_api/README.md

 4. User clicks on recipe to view full instructions
 5. User can generate shopping list for missing ingredients

+**Scenario 3: User Profile and Liked Recipes**
+1. User logs into their account
+2. Navigates to profile page to view account information
+3. Browses through recipe catalog
+4. Adds interesting recipes to their liked list
+5. Views their liked recipes collection
+6. Removes recipes they're no longer interested in

 ## Team Development Workflow

 ### Backend Tasks